 Ralph C. Wells

-Ralph has been married to Barbara Sue Sweatt Wells of Red Level, AL. for 38 years.
-They have two children, Kristen Wells Wiggins and Kim Wells.
+Ralph has been married to Barbara Sue Sweatt Wells of Red Level, AL. for 43 years.
+They have two children, Kristen Wells Wiggins and Kim Wells Dienstl.
 Kristen, who is married to Russell Wiggins, resides on the farm in the Carolina Community.
 They have five beautiful children: Riley Grace, Maggie Ruth, Jack Russell, Mollie Jae and Pitt Steiger.
-Kim lives in Atlanta and works with Dun and Bradstreet.
+Kim and her husband, Keith live in Anchorage, AK and are the proud parents of a son, Kolten Ryker.

 I have been given opportunities in life because a lot of people in this city took the time to watch me, listen to me, teach me and then lead me in the right direction.
 I have benefited personally by living in this community.
 As a result, I feel as though I have a lot in common with Andalusia, its’ people and with the opportunities for growth.
 I want to see Andalusia continue to lead and to prosper.